drogatkin/webfolder/README.md

 4. Copy addtional ACE modes files as needed to ace/ directory when build the project

 ## Version
-The current version is 1.8.
-A work on 1.9 has almost finished.
+The current version is 1.9.

+## Download
+Feel free to download **webfolder** from [SourceForge](https://sourceforge.net/projects/webfolder/files/webfolder-releases/) site.

 ## Screens